 7. Rates aren’t much higher than what traditional banks offer

 Few Americans pay close attention to the interest rate tied to their savings accounts.
 In an August 2018 survey published by PurePoint Financial, more than half of the participants admitted that they didn’t know what their annual percentage yield, or APY was.

 Many people bank with brick-and-mortar institutions paying less than 1 percent APY.
 If you don’t think you’ll be earning a significant amount of interest by moving your savings account over to an online bank, you could be leaving money on the table.

 The best online savings accounts pay around 2.5 percent APY.
-That’s nearly 25 times higher than the national average, according to Bankrate data.
+That’s 25 times higher than the national average, according to Bankrate data.